rosjat/sdl2-test/README.md

  - a, arrow left -> move left
  - b -> on holding down, makes background disapear (mainly for debugging)
  - r -> reload the stage script
+ - i -> toggle on/off of  debug infos on the screen (not very flexible at the moment)
+ - t -> toggle on/off the rendering of solid tiles (also nice for debug and block edit via script)

 ## some kind of a roadmap ...